psapir/mwd-25-agentforce-workshop/README.md

 Welcome to the Agentforce Workshop!
-This workshop was created for Midwest Dreamin 25, you can check the presentation here:
+This workshop was created for Midwest Dreamin 25, you can check the presentation [here](deck/MWD25%20-%20Extend%20Agentforce%20with%20Custom%20Actions.pdf).